 PM: Our music is what we call Renegade Rock.
 We’ve been compared to Foo Fighters, Kings of Leon and Red Hot Chili Peppers.
 It’s very groovy and rockin’, we will make you dance no matter what!
 We strive to put on a great performance for anyone we play for.
 Whether it’s one person or 1,000 people, we like to put on an awesome rock show!

 CAT: What do you like best about being in a band and creating music?

 PM: I love playing in a band because I get to create with two other individuals who share the same passion as me and you truly become a family at the end of the day.
 I would literally go to war for these guys!
-It’s exciting to see new places and share our music with complete strangers and seeing the positive responses to our original music, there’s no better feeling!
+It’s exciting to see new places, share our music with complete strangers and see the positive responses to our original music, there’s no better feeling!

 PM: My time at CAT and learning the science and theory of audio recording has helped me greatly.
 We have everything in Carol set up with pro live audio gear and using my knowledge from my course to set up and dial in our sound really made our operation smooth and easy.
 Also when it comes to recording it’s helped me understand how to have good etiquette in the studio.
 End of the day if it wasn’t for me taking my course at CAT I wouldn’t be here talking to you or even be in this band.
 Not only did I learn about audio engineering, CAT helped me network with other musicians and industry professionals who have helped me get to places I never thought I’d be.

 CAT: What advice do you have for aspiring musicians and/or CAT Audio students?